'Stranger Things' season 4 trailer teases an epic battle in the Upside Down

 Some of the new characters include Jamie Campbell Bower as Peter Ballard, a caring man working at a psychiatric hospital and Eduardo Franco is seen as Jonathan’s new best friend Argyle.

 Joseph Quinn will essay the role of Eddie Munson, a metalhead from the ’80s who runs The Hellfire Club, Hawkins High School’s official Dungeons and Dragons club.
-This character will find himself at the centre of the terrifying experiences in the season 4 of this Netflix show.
+This character will find himself at the centre of the terrifying experiences in Stranger Things season 4.

 Writing and direction